 the one that got away

 Last week I celebrated the birthday of TCES as it entered into its 20th year as a Social Enterprise.
-TCES delivers education, health and care through its schools and services for pupils with Social, Emotional and Mental Health needs and co-morbid Autistic Spectrum Condition.
+TCES delivers education, health and care through its schools and services for pupils an Autistic Spectrum Condition (ASC) and/or Social Emotional and Mental Health (SEMH) needs.

-As this is our 20th year, I have been asked to write some articles about my experiences of the changing times and changing practices within the work we do but instead I find myself being drawn to writing about both my and our collective experiences of the amazing, talented, maddening children and young people that have impacted us so much over the last two decades.
+As this is our 20th year, I have been asked to write some articles about my experiences of the changing times and practices within the work we do, but instead I find myself being drawn to writing about the amazing, talented, maddening children and young people that have impacted us so much over the last two decades.

-Usually, my stories cover children and young people who resonate not just for myself but also for the other staff at TCES as well.
-However, as TCES’s first employee there are inevitably stories about some of the first ever children and young people for whom there are no other witnesses other than myself.
+As TCES’s first employee there are stories about some of the first ever children and young people for whom there are no other witnesses other than myself.
 Some of these pupils frequent my mind occasionally as they very much got under my skin.
 So, I ask you to bear with me on this tour while I take you back to a time when TCES was called Transitional Care Ltd and our business was not primarily that of education but rather of providing social care and accommodation to some very complex young people.

 In those days, this author was a social worker rather than a CEO and was learning the vagaries of running a brand new and very small business entirely dependent on each client (as was the social care terminology) to support our social enterprise.